gshubham804/Quickspot/Readme.md

 ## Features

+**User**

 - Authentication

   - Login
   - Register
   - Send OTP
   - Verify OTP
   - Send Email
   - Forgot password
   - Reset password

 - Search the parking zone with pincode and name of parking zone
 - Show the availability of slot in parking zone
 - Time ended for parking and car wash done
 - Book the slot
 - Send the confirmation messge to user
 - Car wash features
 - Show the alert if car is not in queue
 - User prfile section
   - Edit/update the profile
   - See the bookings